General Online BBA Information

 What degrees from the College of Business & Economics can I earn entirely online?

-At present you can earn the BBA degree with a general business major entirely online.
+At present you can earn the BBA degree with a general business major and the marketing major entirely online.

 Is the TOEFL test score required?

 A Test of English as a Foreign Language (TOEFL) score of at least 500 or the equivalent on another exam for students from countries where English is not the native language is required for admission.

 - Transferring less than 24 credits: 2.00

 - Transferring between 24 and 72 credits: 2.50

 If at some point you earned low grades and then had a five-year gap in your education, the combined grade point average starts over after the gap.

 What are the grade point average requirements to progress through the program?

 The College of Business and Economics uses your combined grade point average to determine eligibility for courses, admission to the College and graduation.
 Combined grade point average means that we use the grades you earned on transfer courses in combination with your UW-Whitewater gpa.
 However, if at some point you earned low grades and then had a five-year gap in your education, the combined grade point average starts over after the gap.
 The specific grade point average requirements are: